anooptomar1/ARvengersARssemble/README.md

 ## Complile and Launch

+To compile, you'll need Xcode 9 or greater.
+ARKit apps must be run on an actual device and won't work in the simulator.

 A dashed yellow square will appear in the center of your screen, along with directions at the top left.
 Sweep the camera view slowly along a flat plane to identify an appropriate surface to project pinTAR.
 When you've identified an ideal location, the square will have mapped itself onto the plane and will have a full edge.
 If you can't find an ideal surface, as long as the square is flat along the surface, even if not completed, pinTAR will work.

 ## Place the Landscape